-- Aer Lingus was part of the oneworld alliance until 2006, at which point they pulled out, realizing they were more focused on being a low cost carrier.
+- Aer Lingus was part of the oneworld alliance until 2006, at which point the airline pulled out, to focus more on being a low cost carrier

 Finnair is also part of the transatlantic joint venture

 Is Aer Lingus joining the joint venture a good thing?